jrellegood/Anniversary2025/instructions.md

 - During your turn, roll all Focus dice to generate energy
 - Energy is spent to play cards from your hand
 - Used Focus goes to Meditation (discard pile)
+- You may bank up to 2 unused energy at the end of your turn as "Focused Energy"
+- Banked "Focused Energy" can be used on your next turn, but disappears at the end of that turn

 #### 2. Stance Advantage System
 - Three stance types: Aggressive (Red), Defensive (Blue), Evasive (Green)